the-draupnir-project/draupnir-documentation/docs/governance/reports/0000A-selection.md

 _A list of options should be presented here.
 Options should always include a "none of the above" to signal no or low confidence in the options._

+## Discounted options

+_Options that didn't make the selection, but are relevant to current context or development.
+And explanation should be provided about why the options are not going to be incremented at this time_.

 ## Feedback and discussion

 _Any important points that were raised during the discussion of the options that